 Proverbs 16:16 How much better is it to get wisdom than gold! and to get understanding rather to be chosen than silver!

 Proverbs 19:8 He that getteth wisdom loveth his own soul: he that keepeth understanding shall find good.

 Do not be deceived by the many philosophers and their deceitful teachings that claim to have all understanding or knowledge; who promise happiness by other means than obeying our heavenly Father.

 Deceitful men everywhere prey upon human’s fleshly desires for physical pleasures and material wealth.
-The very things they teach take us even further away from the blessings of God and we must guard against and avoid these false teachers and philosophers at all costs and not allow them to sway our understanding which can happen if we are not wary.
+The very things they teach take us even further away from the blessings of God and we must guard against and avoid these false teachers at all costs and not allow them to sway our understanding which can happen if we are not wary.

 John 5:39 Search the scriptures; for in them ye think ye have eternal life: and they are they which testify of me.